cambe01/GlosCol-IoT-Project/README.md

 **"This box contains a prize / secret message / trophy.
 Can you hack your way in?"**

 Visitors work through **three sequential puzzle stages**.
 Solving each one triggers a satisfying LED flash and unlocks the next.
-Complete all three and a physical latch releases — the box clicks open.
+Complete all three and a physical latch releases and the box clicks open.
 Your time is logged on a leaderboard.

 Designed for solo players or pairs.
 No experience required, but a curious mind helps.